Woman smiles as she holds a digital tablet.

 How your student card can graduate with you

-Student cards are usually issued with lower credit limits, which reflect the higher risk students with low income can pose to credit card issuers.
+Student cards are usually issued with lower credit limits, which reflect the higher risk students with limited credit history and income may pose to credit card issuers.

-After you graduate, your credit card provider may ask to update your information.
-This includes:
+After you graduate, your credit card provider may ask you to update your information, including:

 • Graduation date